Quasolaris/NewPipePlaylistExtractor/README.md

 ![NewPipe Playlist Extractor](/Screenshots/Screenshot_Extractor.png)

+### GUI is in development, look at the [GUI chapter](https://github.com/Quasolaris/NewPipePlaylistExtractor#gui) for more information.
 <br>

 This Python script extracts playlists made with the [NewPipe](https://newpipe.net/) app and allows you to download them as  audio-files.